 Above we have documented a very large difference in unemployment durations across language regions.
 We have argued that standard explanations for regional unemployment differences are unlikely to account for the Latin-border effect.
-To the contrary, accounting for observable individual, labor-market and community characteristics, the border-effect does not disappear but does even become slightly larger.
-In this section we go one step further and ask whether the estimated Latin-effect can plausibly be interpreted as an effect of cultural differences in attitudes towards work in general and job search behavior in particular.
-To make the case for the culture explanation we proceed in three steps.
+In this subsection we go one step further and ask whether the estimated Latin-effect can plausibly be interpreted as an effect of cultural differences in attitudes towards work in general and job search behavior in particular.
+To make the case for the culture explanation we proceed in two steps.
 First, we look at the particular channel by which unemployed individuals find new jobs.
 Exploiting information available in the AVAM data base we ask whether unemployed individuals in the German-speaking region are more likely to find a new job by own initiative rather than by mediation of caseworkers in the regional labor offices.
 This provides direct evidence on the extent to which search effort exerted by the unemployed may account for regional unemployment differences.
-Second, we look at voting results from national referenda related to weekly working time, vacations, and/or early retirement.
-If the Latineffect is driven by cultural differences in norms and values, we should see differences in voting behavior not only between Latin- and German-speaking cantons but also at the language border within cantons.
-Finally, if culturally transmitted work norms are a first-order determinant of unemployment outcomes, we should see similar regional differences with respect to other dimensions of labor supply: labor force participation and full-time vs part time employment.
+Second, if culturally transmitted work norms are a first-order determinant of unemployment outcomes, we should see similar regional differences with respect to other dimensions of labor supply: labor force participation and full-time vs part time employment.